xytovl/steam-runtime-tools/docs/container-runtime.md

 Steam Linux Runtime 3.0, `sniper`, is the recommended runtime environment for new native Linux games on Steam.
+It can be used by any game that benefits from a newer library stack or SDK environment.

 It is a newer runtime than
 [scout][ldlp], based on Debian 11 (released in 2021).